-Throughout the year educational and safety presentations are given to community groups, local Girl Scout and Boy Scout troops, and preschool children.
-Identity theft, fraud, and scam presentations are presented to seniors in the community.
+Throughout the year, officers provide educational and safety presentations to community groups, local Girl Scout and Boy Scout troops, and preschool children.
+Officers also give presentations to local seniors about how to avoid scams, fraud, and identity theft.

-In May, Portage County Safe Communities has held their annual kick-off event for the "Click It Or Ticket" campaign at Aurora Farms Premium Outlets.
-Officers and volunteers from Aurora and surrounding departments come to educate the public on the importance of wearing seat belts.
-Seat Belt Technician from the Portage County Health Department and Aurora Fire Department offer free child seat inspections.
+Each May, Portage County Safe Communities holds its annual kick-off event for the “Click It Or Ticket” campaign at the Aurora Farms Premium Outlets.
+Officers and volunteers from Aurora and other Portage County departments participate to help educate the public on the importance of wearing safety belts.
+Seat Belt Technicians from the Portage County Health Department and the Aurora Fire Department offer free child seat inspections.

 Traffic safety activities, K-9 demonstrations from local police departments, and a First Responder vehicle display rounded out the event.